Explosive

 An explosive (or explosive material) is a reactive substance that contains a great amount of potential energy that can produce an explosion if released suddenly, usually accompanied by the production of light, heat, sound, and pressure.
-An explosive charge is a measured quantity of explosive material, which may either be composed solely of one ingredient or be a mixture containing at least two substances.
+An explosive charge is a measured quantity of explosive material.
+The material may either be composed solely of one ingredient or be a mixture containing at least two substances.